 Table of Contents, Annexes, insert a reference to the new Annex 15 to read (and renumber the references to Annexes 15 to 17 to read Annexes 16 to 18):

-"15 Provisions regarding the approval of non-seamless and couplings"
+"15 Provisions regarding the approval of gas tubes of non-seamless type and gas tubes of materials other than copper, stainless steel, and steel with corrosion-resistant coating, and their couplings"

 Insert new paragraphs 2.21. to 2.23., to read:

-"2.21. "" means tubing which has been designed not to flex in normal operation and through which LPG flows.
+"2.21.
+"Gas tube " means tubing which has been designed not to flex in normal operation and through which LPG flows.

 Paragraphs 6.4. to 6.14., renumber as paragraphs 6.4. to 6.15. and amend to read: